pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 title: Pivotal Elastic Runtime v1.5 Known Issues
 ---

+#### New Issues

 * Diego Cells may sometimes fail, but we have a workaround...

-* The CLI command for seeing application files, "cf files", does not work with applications on Diego.
+* The CLI command for viewing application files, "cf files", does not work with applications on Diego.

 * The Diego BBS may output a TLS handshake error every 3 seconds in the sys logs.
 This is fine to ignore, and will be fixed in a future release of Diego.

-* To SSH into an application container on Diego, the CF user that you use must have the SpaceDeveloper role attached to it, per the space that your application is in.
+* To SSH into an application container on Diego, your CF user must have the Space Developer role attached to it for the application space.

 * If you have Postgresql databases in your deployment, the version of Postgres has been upgraded to 9.4.2, and so during the upgrade, Cloud Controller and UAA will be unavailable.
 In case that upgrade fails, there are some mitigations [documented here](https://github.com/cloudfoundry/cf-release/releases/tag/v211).